Kurdspell/Kurdspell/README.md

 # Kurdspell
-Kurdspell is a project to create a Kurdish dictionary.
+Kurdspell is a project to create a Kurdish spellchecker.